 - Carrots: Buy shredded carrots for an even faster salad.
 You can also julienne them for variation.

-- Soy Sauce: Use Tamari in place of soy sauce for a gluten-free option.
+- Soy Sauce: Use Tamari instead of soy sauce for a gluten-free option.

 - Thai Basil: If you can't find Thai basil or want a different option, substitute with cilantro.

-- Peanuts: If you are avoiding peanuts, use cashews or sesame seeds for crunch.
+- Peanuts: If you avoid peanuts, use cashews or sesame seeds for crunch.
 To crush them easily, place them in an unsealed ziplock bag or two pieces of parchment paper and use a rolling pin to crush them.

 - Toasted Sesame Oil: For a burst of nutty flavor, definitely go with toasted sesame oil over regular.